Social Phobia (Social Anxiety Disorder)

 Those with Social Phobia are continually afraid that their actions will bring embarrassment, stressful situations, and humiliation.

-The fear can be so severe and intense that it negatively affects your work, school or other normal daily activities!
+The fear can be so severe and intense that it negatively affects your work, school or other regular daily activities!

 Many who have Social Anxiety realize that their fears are exaggerated.

 But they feel they cannot do anything about it.